vulazon/light-hns/README.md

+# Info

+Personal fork of Light HNS for playing with my friends.

+Original description down below:

 # Light Hide and Seek

 A recoding of the classic Hide and Seek gamemode for Garry's Mod that is more secure, optimized and customizable.
 The reason I've done this is because I want the gamemode to live again, or not to completely die out as it is my favorite gamemode since years.